Movie or audio files can be embedded in the publication. Movies need to be H.264-encoded mp4 files, audio files need to be in MP3 format.

 Any page in a publication can be bookmarked, and an overview of all bookmarks is available in the TOC viewer.

 The Twixl Distribution Platform allows you to publish both .publication files (the native Twixl format) and PDF files.
-Apps created with Twixl Publisher can publish both file types within the same multi-issue app.
+Multi-issue apps created with Twixl Publisher can publish both file types within the same app.

-The PDF viewer supports landscape and portrait view, a thumbnail overview, a table of contents viewer, search, bookmarks and social sharing.
+The PDF viewer supports portrait view, 2-up display in landscape view, a thumbnail overview, a table of contents viewer, search, bookmarks and social sharing.